top of page

 Tips for parents to bring their children closer to nature:

-- Regular outings into nature: Take your children on regular outings into nature.
-Go to the forest, visit parks and spend lots of time in the garden.
-Explain them the different plants and animals that you discover.
-These shared experiences not only strengthen your children's knowledge, but also their relationship with nature.
+• Regular outings into nature: Take your children on regular outings into nature.
+Go to the forest, visit parks, and spend lots of time in the garden.
+Explain to them the different plants and animals that you discover.
+These shared experiences not only strengthen your children's knowledge but also their relationship with nature.

 "If children don't grow up knowing about nature and appreciating it, they won't understand it.
 And if they don't understand it, they won't protect it.
 And if they don’t protect it, who will?"